 This fine art collection is currently booked through June 2020.
 If you would like to feature this body of work, in your establishment, details can be found on the contact page here on our website.

-Landscapes of the Body will be on display in the Lighthouse for the Blind gallery space located at 1155 Market St. in San Francisco from mid-January 2020 through June 2020.
-An opening celebration will be held January 30th from 5-7 pm, Ted and his guide dog Fauna will be in attendance.
-Special tactile-friendly prints have been created for this exhibition and will be on display alongside the traditional prints.
-Come join us!
+Landscapes of the Body is currently on display in the Lighthouse for the Blind gallery space located at 1155 Market St. in San Francisco from mid-January 2020 through June 2020.
+If you find yourself in San Francisco, I invite you to come view the collection.
+Special tactile-friendly prints have been created for this exhibition and are on display alongside the traditional prints.